Kryptonite KryptoLok 990 Combo Review

 Should You Buy the Kryptonite KryptoLok 990 Combo?

-The Kryptolok 990 is unique from many models in our lineup of bike locks in its offering of keyless security.
+The Kryptolok 990 is unique from many models in our lineup of the best bike locks in its offering of keyless security.
 This contender is heavy, and it doesn't have a wearable option like our favorite chain-style locks, which strongly makes us hesitant to recommend it over other impressive models.

 What Other Bike Locks Should You Consider?